Eyes Wide Open (film)

 Eyes Wide Open (עיניים פקוחות, translit.
 Einayim Pkuhot) is a 2009 Israeli film.
 This script was written by the Israeli script-writer Merav Doster.
 It is the first film of the Israeli film director Haim Tabakman.
-The film was released in the UK on May 14, 2009 by Peccadillo Pictures The film was co-produced in Israel, France and Germany.
+The film was released in the UK on May 14, 2009, by Peccadillo Pictures The film was co-produced in Israel, France and Germany.

 Plot

 Aaron (Zohar Strauss), a married Orthodox Jewish father of four living in Jerusalem, takes over his family's butcher shop after the recent death of his father.
 Ezri (Ran Danker), a nineteen-year-old homeless Yeshiva student from Safed who has just arrived in Jerusalem, visits the shop to use the telephone.
 After turning down Ezri's offer to help around the shop, he later finds Ezri asleep in the local synagogue and offers him space to stay at the shop.
 Aaron takes Ezri on as an apprentice and encourages his religious studies.
 Aaron offers Ezri a spare/store room upstairs in the shop.
 Later that day, while coming upstairs to see Ezri, Aaron finds a folder with some drawings made by his apprentice and seems surprised.
 He then expresses his admiration for Ezri's talent for drawing.

 The two men become close after Ezri invites Aaron to take a ritual bath in the outskirts of the city.
 Rivka, Aaron's devoted wife, initially welcomes her husband's apprentice into their family circle.
 One evening after Aaron asks Ezri to draw his portrait, Ezri makes a sexual advance, which Aaron rebuffs.
 Later, however, they kiss and begin a sexual relationship.
-Rivka becomes suspicious when her husband begins to arrive home late and is no longer interested in making love to her.
+Rivka becomes suspicious when her husband begins to arrive home late and is no longer interested in having sex with her.
 Rabbi Vaisben, a family friend, warns Aaron against associating too closely with Ezri, reporting that he was expelled from his local Safed yeshiva (rabbinic school), but Aaron defends him.
 Being a devout religious man, living in Mea Shearim, a Haredi community, Aaron is torn between his family and devotion to God, and the intense feelings he has for Ezri.